tylerharter/cs301-projects/spring19/p8/stage2.md

  {'name': 'Marlon Brando', 'span': 49}]
 ```

-This is a little tricky, so we'll sketch out a part of a function for
+This is a little tricky, so we'll sketch out part of a function for
-you to complete that will help you find the answer:
+you to get you close:

 ```python
 def row_ranking(row):